zzw890827/aws-sap-questions/第二套/README.md

     </details>

 87. A company has a website that enables users to upload videos.
 Company policy states the uploaded videos must be analyzed for restricted content.
 An uploaded video is placed in Amazon S3, and a message is pushed to an Amazon SQS queue with the video’s location.
 A backend application pulls this location from Amazon SQS and analyzes the video.
 The video analysis s compute-intensive and occurs sporadically during the day.
 The website scales with demand.
 The video analysis application runs on a fixed number of instances.
 Peak demand occurs during the holidays, so the company must add instances to the application during this time, all instances used are current on-demand Amazon EC2 T2 instances.
 The company wants to reduce the cost of the current solution.
 Which of the following solutions is MOST cost-effective?
     - [ ] A. Keep the website on T2 instances.
 Determine the minimum number of website instances required during off-peak times and use Spot Instances to cover them while using Reserved instances to cover peak demand.
-Use Amazon EC2 R4 and Amazon EC2 R5 Reserved Instances in an Auto Scaling group for the video analysis application
+Use Amazon EC2 R4 and Amazon EC2 R5 Reserved Instances in an Auto Scaling group for the video analysis application.
     - [ ] B. Keep the website on T2 instances Determine the minimum number of website instances required during of-peak times and use Reserved Instances to cover them while using On-Demand instances to cover peak demand.
-Use Spot Fleet for the video analysis application comprised of Amazon EC2 C4 and Amazon EC2 C5 Spot Instances
+Use Spot Fleet for the video analysis application comprised of Amazon EC2 C4 and Amazon EC2 C5 Spot Instances.
-    - [ ] C. Migrate the website to Aws Elastic Beanstalk and Amazon EC2 C4 instances Determine the minimum number of website instances required during off-peak times and use On-Demand Instances to cover them while using Spot capacity to cover peak demand, Use Spot Fleet for the video analysis application comprised of C4 and Amazon EC2 C5 stances
+    - [ ] C. Migrate the website to Aws Elastic Beanstalk and Amazon EC2 C4 instances Determine the minimum number of website instances required during off-peak times and use On-Demand Instances to cover them while using Spot capacity to cover peak demand, Use Spot Fleet for the video analysis application comprised of C4 and Amazon EC2 C5 stances.
     - [ ] D. Migrate the website to Aws Elastic Beanstalk and Amazon EC2 C4 instances Determine the minimum number of website instances required during off-peak times and use Reserved Instances to cover them while using On-Demand Instances to cover peak demand ,Use Spoor Fleet for the Video analysis application comprised ofR4 and Amazon EC2 R5 instances.

     <details>